dug22/PDF-Pinpoint/README.md

 # About
 <p align="justify">
-PDF Pinpoint is a small-scale and simple local chatbot tool powered by RAG (Retrieval-Augmented Generation).
-It leverages Llama models and is built using Spring Boot/Spring AI to process and train on multiple PDF documents, enabling users to efficiently find answers across various PDF documents.</p>
+PDF Pinpoint is a small-scale and simple local chatbot tool powered by retrieval-augmented generation (RAG).
+It leverages large language models to process and train on multiple PDF documents, enabling users to efficiently find the answers they're looking for across various PDF documents. </p>

 # Getting Started